 Because of its seaside location, visitors will experience the rare old South Florida and all of its beauty, completely untouched by commercial developers and settlers!
-Tours are available Tuesday through Sunday from 9 a.m. to 4 p.m.
-Adult tickets are $20, and children six through 12 are $16 each.
+Tours are available Tuesday through Friday from 11 a.m. to 3 p.m.
+Saturday & Sunday, 11 am to 4 pm for self-guided tours.
+Adult tickets are $25, and children six through 17 are $8 each.

 Related content: Things to Do with Your Family in Fort Lauderdale

 This 60-acre wildlife sanctuary is home to nearly 90 species of Florida native birds and animals.
 Your family can also see one of the largest raptor collections in the U.S.!
 The core mission of the Flamingo Gardens is to preserve the flora, fauna, and history of the Florida Everglades.

 There are nine different attractions that visitors of all ages can enjoy including the butterfly and hummingbird garden, the live oak hammock, the tropical rainforest, and the wetlands area.
 The park is open Monday through Sunday from 9:30 am. to 5 pm., and adults 12 and older can purchase tickets for $20.

 If science and discovery is something you're looking for this spring break, make a visit to the Museum of Discovery and Science where their mission is to provide experiential pathways to lifelong learning in science for children and adults through exhibits, programs, and films.